NilsBirkemeyer/pve-cloudinit-template-builder/README.md

 ## License

-This project is provided under the MIT License (or whatever license you actually choose for the repository).
+This project is provided under the MIT License.
-Please review the LICENSE file in the repository for details.